bitrix24/b24restdocs/api-reference/crm/universal/userfieldconfig/userfieldconfig/userfieldconfig-get.md

   `DROPDOWN` - Dropdown list ||
   || **LABEL**
   [`string[]`][1] | Labels for values, where
-    * array element with index `0` - Label for the value "No"
+    * array element with index `0` - Label for value "No"
-    * array element with index `1` - Label for the value "Yes"
+    * array element with index `1` - Label for value "Yes"

   ||
   || **LABEL_CHECKBOX**